A list of James Bond cars

 Aston Martin DBS

 Aston Martin has had an ongoing relationship with the James Bond franchise that has spanned over half a century.
 As a result, it should come as no great surprise to see that the Aston Martin DBS features in the 2021 edition of the 007 franchise, No Time to Die.

 While we cannot comment on how the car is used just yet, the trailer suggests that it is driven by Nomi, a new recruit into the '00' programme.

 With a twin-turbocharged 5.2-litre V12 petrol engine producing 715bhp, the DBS is certainly up to the job of getting an agent out of a tight spot.
 That is before you take into account any gadgets added by Q.

 While there are more vehicles that have featured in the Bond franchise, albeit with much more minor roles, there can be no denying that each of the vehicles above are legendary in their own right.

-The latest entry into the Bond series, No Time to Die, is set to be released in UK cinemas at the end of September 2021.
+The latest entry into the Bond series, No Time to Die, has now been released at cinemas around the UK.
 And being joined by the likes of an original Aston Martin Vantage and a supremely advanced Aston Martin Valhalla, the new film promises to bring us more edge-of-our-seat entertainment than ever.